brockn/hdfs-nfs-proxy/README.md

 * Kerberos
 * Appends
-* Attributes dropped when mounting from Mac:
+* Attributes dropped when mounting from Mac.
+Reccomended: 14 archive, 25 hidden, 49 timebackup, 55 mounted on fileid
-     > Reccomended:
-     > 14 archive
-     > 25 hidden
-     > 49 timebackup
-     > 55 mounted on fileid

 # What needs improvement